PyDPF: A Python Package for Differentiable Particle Filtering: Background

-If we perform resampling, we set the historical normalised resampled weights $\widetilde{w}_{t-1}$ uniformly equal to = $K^{-1}$.
-In many implementations of the particle filter, we perform resampling only if the effective sample size (ESS) of the previous particle weights $\overline{w}_{t-1}$, given by
+If we perform resampling, we set the historical normalised resampled weights $\widetilde{w}_{t-1}$ uniformly equal to $K^{-1}$.
+In many implementations of the particle filter, resampling is only performed if the effective sample size (ESS) of the previous particle weights $\overline{w}_{t-1}$, given by

-is less than some proportion of $K$, $pK, \ p < 0 \leq 1$.
+is less than some proportion of $K$, $pK, \ 0 < p \leq 1$.
 This is encoded in line \ref{step:pf:resample_crit}, where we perform resampling only if the resampling criterion is met.
 However, in a parallelised batch-sequential setting, evaluating the resampling criterion, e.g., the ESS introduces a performance overhead.
-So, it is also common to perform resampling at every time-step.
+So, it is most common in DPFs to perform resampling at every time-step.

 After optionally resampling the particle set, we draw $K$ samples from the proposal distribution $\pi(\x_{t}| \x_{t-1}, \y_{t}; \bm\theta)$, following Line \ref{step:pf:draw} of Alg.~\ref{alg:bg:sir_pf}.
-The proposal distribution is required in order to generate importance samples, and is not uniquely defined by a state-space model.
-There are many choices for the proposal distribution, with some examples being the bootstrap particle filter \cite{Gordon93} and the auxiliary particle filter \cite{pitt1999filtering}.
-The bootstrap proposal of \cite{Gordon93}, equivalent to choosing the proposal distribution to be the dynamic kernel, is particularly common as it allows the weight computation in Line \ref{step:pf:weights} of Alg. \ref{alg:bg:sir_pf} to be simplified.
+The proposal distribution is not uniquely defined by a state-space model.
+There are many choices for the proposal distribution, with some examples being the bootstrap particle filter \citep{Gordon93} and the auxiliary particle filter \citep{pitt1999filtering}.
+The bootstrap proposal, equivalent to choosing the proposal distribution to be the dynamic kernel, is particularly common as it allows the weight computation in Line \ref{step:pf:weights} of Alg. \ref{alg:bg:sir_pf} to be simplified.
 The proposal distribution is important to consider when designing a particle filter; a good proposal distribution should result in particles that are distributed across the state space roughly according to the posterior probability density.

 Next, we incorporate the current observation $\y_t$ via the importance weights, given by

 We compute the weights at line \ref{step:pf:weights} of Alg.~\ref{alg:bg:sir_pf}.
 If using the bootstrap proposal \cite{Gordon93}, we have significant cancellation in the weight computation, Eq.~\eqref{eq:weight}, by noting that, for the bootstrap proposal,